autisticvegan/practice/my-website/docs/hello.md

 ---
 # Train Harder

 This site is here to practice for interviews.
-Algolia search has been approved and will be implemented in the next few days.
+Shoutouts to Algolia for providing search.